mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 **components**: Prop accepted by column menu components `<GridColumnMenuDefault />` or `<GridColumnMenuSimple />`, could be used to override default column menu components or add new components.

-**componentsProps**: Every item has a `displayOrder` based which it will be placed before or after other items in the menu.
-It can be overriden using `componentsProps`.
+**componentsProps**: Use this prop to override or pass [`displayOrder`](/x/react-data-grid/column-menu/#reordering-menu-items) for column menu items.
 You can also use this to pass extra props to custom column menu components.

 :::warning
 The `components` prop uses pascal case (`ColumnMenuFilterItem`), while `componentsProps` uses camel case (`columnMenuFilterItem`).